Willie Pep: Honors

 In 1945, Pep was voted Fighter of the Year by The Ring magazine.

+The Sporting News recognized Pep as the Fighter of the Decade for the 1940s.

 He was inducted into the International Boxing Hall of Fame in its inaugural year of 1990.

 Pep was ranked sixth on Ring Magazine's list of the 80 Best Fighters of the Last 80 Years in 2002.
 Pep was also named the third greatest fighter of all time by Bert Sugar.

 Pep was ranked 5th on ESPN's 50 Greatest Boxers Of All Time list in 2007.

 Willie Pep was voted as the Greatest Featherweight Ever by the Houston Boxing Hall Of Fame in 2014.
 The HBHOF is a voting body composed totally of current and former fighters.

 In 2011, the city of Middletown, Connecticut constructed the Willie Pep Skatepark named in honor of Pep.

+Film

-In 2021, The Featherweight, a feature film based on Pep's life, went into production in Hartford, CT.
-Directed by Robert Kolodny, the film stars James Madio as Willie Pep and focuses primarily on Pep's 1965 comeback.
+In 2023, The Featherweight, a feature film based on Pep's life, premiered at the 80th Venice International Film Festival.
+Directed by Robert Kolodny, the biographical film stars James Madio as Willie Pep and focuses primarily on the period before Pep's 1965 comeback.
 Lawrence Gilliard Jr. portrays Sandy Saddler, Stephen Lang plays Pep's trainer Bill Gore, Keir Gilchrist is Pep's son Billy, Ron Livingston is Pep's manager Bob Kaplan and Ruby Wolf portrays Pep's young wife Linda.
-The film is slated to premier in 2023.